qianqunyi/nova/doc/source/admin/remote-console-access.rst

 by the outside world.
 For example, this may be the management interface IP address of the controller or the VIP.

+If using the ironic hypervisor driver, the following additional option is
+supported:

+- :oslo.config:option:`ironic.vnc_console_state_timeout`

 .. _vnc-security:

 VNC proxy security